 The most popular tool Mozilla Firebug is a plug-in for the Firefox browser.
 This app installs a small toolbar at the bottom of your browser to check response times, header information, page elements, and scripts for each website.
 The script has also been ported into Firebug Lite as an extension for Google Chrome.

 Apache with mod_pagespeed

 Not all setups will be running an Apache web server, so this option isn’t always available.
 This module is directly related to Google’s Page Speed monitor mentioned earlier.
 In fact, the code for mod_pagespeed was originally based off many libraries from Google Code’s databases.

 Apache allows server administrators to install small packages called modules to enhance the performance of their servers. mod_pagespeed is one of these modules which performs optimization techniques automatically at runtime.

-Although many other options are available frontend development work is some of the most intense, especially considering pre-optimization for crucial web pages.
-Optimizing for site headers and large images can be an extremely tedious yet rewarding task.
+Although many other options are available, frontend development work is some of the most intense, especially considering pre-optimization for crucial web pages.
+Optimizing site headers and large images can be an extremely tedious yet rewarding task.

-Consider some of the techniques introduced in this article and see how these could be applied into your web projects.
+Consider some of the techniques introduced in this article and see how these could be applied to your web projects.
 Often developers do not take enough time to appreciate their work and clean out old bits of code.